IRNAS/irnas-east-software/README.md

 - [How East works] - How East works under the hood and what to expect from it.
 - [Configuration] - How to configure build types and release procedure via `east.yml` file.
+- [Environmental variables] - How to configure East using environmental variables.
 - [Development guide] - How to setup development environment for working on East.

 [getting stared]: docs/getting_started.md
 [how east works]: docs/how_east_works.md
 [configuration]: docs/configuration.md
+[environmental variables]: docs/environmental_variables.md
 [development guide]: docs/development_guide.md